8 Major Types of Content and Where They Fit Into Your Content Marketing Strategy

-There’s a reason why it’s called “content marketing” — content is the reason people come to your website, stick around, and share it.
+There’s a reason why it’s called “content marketing” — content is the reason people come to your website, stick around, share it – and hopefully take action because of it.

-More and more, you’ll see businesses using blog posts as the cornerstone of their marketing strategies.
-That’s because, with a blog, you can define your company’s brand voice, generate new leads, and engage new and returning customers.
+More and more, you’ll see businesses using blog content as the cornerstone of their marketing strategies.
+That’s because, with a blog post, you can define your company’s brand voice, generate organic traffic, be a destination for promotion, influence new leads, and engage new and returning customers.
 Moreover, blogs can also establish your brand as an authority in a certain space.

-Done well, long-form articles can establish your expertise on a specific subject.
-And though they demand more work during the creation process, the payoff in reader loyalty is well worth it.
+They can be packaged up as blog posts, landing pages, white papers, ebooks – but the bottom line is, done well, long-form articles are comprehensive and well organized.
+They should establish your expertise on a specific subject.
+And though they demand more work during the research and creation process, the payoff in reader loyalty is well worth it.

 With well-researched long-form articles, your website can become the one-stop shop for anyone seeking information on a particular topic.
 Use a content brief to ensure every article published is of expert-quality.